ricardoferreirades/angular-translation-checker/docs/guide/index.md

-# Guide
+# Guide - TypeScript Edition

-Welcome to the Angular Translation Checker documentation!
-This comprehensive tool helps you maintain translation quality in Angular applications using ngx-translate.
+Welcome to the Angular Translation Checker v1.5.0 documentation!
+This modern, TypeScript-first tool helps you maintain translation quality in Angular applications with professional features and extensible architecture.

+## 🎉 What's New in v1.5.0

+**Complete TypeScript Rewrite** with enhanced features:

+- **🛡️ Full Type Safety** - Complete TypeScript implementation with strict mode
+- **🔌 Plugin Architecture** - Extensible design with 5+ plugin types
+- **🎨 Professional UX** - Beautiful CLI with intelligent error handling
+- **📊 Rich Reporting** - Multiple formats with enhanced metadata
+- **⚙️ Smart Configuration** - Intelligent config generation
+- **🔄 Zero Breaking Changes** - Seamless upgrade from v1.4.x

-## Try the FlightFinder Demo First!
+## 🚀 Try the FlightFinder Demo First!

 **See Angular Translation Checker in action with a complete Angular application!**

 The [FlightFinder Demo](/examples/flightfinder) is a comprehensive Angular app that demonstrates **all features** with real-world usage patterns:

 - **Modern Flight Search Interface** with multi-language support
+- **TypeScript-first integration** with full type safety
-- **All 21 configuration properties** demonstrated
+- **All configuration properties** demonstrated
 - **Complex translation patterns** including dynamic keys
 - **Enterprise naming conventions** (SCREAMING_SNAKE_CASE)
 - **Live example** you can run and explore